Holistic Robust Data-Driven Decisions: Introduction

 It is important to note that protection against one form of overfitting does not necessarily translate to protection against all others.
 As an extreme case, consider the KL-DRO formulation \eqref{eq: KL predictor} which as we pointed out in the previous section protects efficiently against statistical error.
 Its associated ambiguity set will in the presence of any amount of noise fail to contain the distribution $\Pb$ when it is a continuous distribution; see also Figure \ref{fig:distributional-shift}.
-This somewhat surprising observation perhaps helps explain why the Kullback-Leibler divergence is not as popular in practice in favor of other divergence metrics such as the Wasserstein distance
+Hence, the KL-DRO predictor can severely underestimate the out-of-sample cost under the presence of noise, even though it verifies out-of-sample guarantees in the clean data setting.
+This somewhat surprising observation perhaps helps explain why the Kullback-Leibler divergence is not as popular in practice in favor of other divergence metrics such as the Wasserstein distance (with norm transportation cost)